-It is equipped with a 2.6-inch color touchscreen display that allows you to navigate through its features quickly.
+It has a 2.6-inch color touchscreen display allows you to navigate through its features quickly.

 The control panel allows you to create customizable shortcuts for your most recently used operations.

-HP OfficeJet Pro 9025 is not just limited to printing, but it also has all the scanning abilities that a scanner carries.
+HP OfficeJet Pro 9025 is not just limited to printing but also has all the scanning abilities that a scanner carries.

 It allows you to scan your documents 2x faster than its sibling 9010 series.

 You can edit the scanned documents from the control panel or HP Smart App.
-You can also send scanned documents to emails and cloud storage like google drive or dropbox, etc.
+You can also send scanned documents to emails and cloud storage like google drive or dropbox.

 HP OfficeJet Pro 9025 is not just a printer but a dedicated solution for every type of paperwork.